 Grip for the Pickleball Forehand Drive

-With the goal of getting the palm of your hand behind the paddle, if it’s a forehand opportunity, I will typically rotate my hand slightly clockwise so that the palm of my hand is now behind the paddle – which in turns gives me more power and greater ability to impart topspin on the ball.
+With the goal of getting the palm of your hand behind the paddle, if it’s a forehand opportunity, I will typically rotate my hand slightly clockwise so that the palm of my hand is now behind the paddle – which in turn gives me more power and greater ability to impart topspin on the ball.